Jens Wilken Hornemann

 Jens Wilken Hornemann (6 March 1770 – 30 July 1841) was a Danish botanist.
+He was a professor of botany at the University of Copenhagen from 1808 and director of the Botanic Garden from 1817.
+Hornemann was also a publisher of the Flora Danica.

+Early life and education

+Hornemann was born on 6 March 1770 at Flackke on Ærø, the son of the local priest Jacob Utzon Clausen Hornemann (1719–1787) and Margrethe Dorothea Christiansdatter Sadolin (1738–1812).
+His brother Christian Hornemann was a professor of Western philosophy.

+Hornemann was tutored at home until 1783, when he became a student of his brother-in-law, Morten Bredsdorff.
+Bredsdorf was a pastor in Vester Skerninge and scholar of natural history.
+In 1786, he moved to Copenhagen where matriculated at the University of Copenhagen in 1788.
+There, he became part of the newly-established natural history society in 1789.
+The society's teacher, Martin Vahl, became a mentor and friend of Hornemann's.

 Biography

 He was a lecturer at the University of Copenhagen Botanical Garden from 1801.
 After the death of Martin Vahl in 1804, the task of publishing the Flora Danica was given to Hornemann, who subsequently issued fasc.
-22-39 (1801–1840) with a total of 1080 plates.
+22–39 (1801–1840) with a total of 1080 plates.

-J.W.
 Hornemann was professor of botany at the University of Copenhagen from 1808 and director of the Botanic Garden (from 1817).
 In 1815, he was elected a corresponding member of the Royal Swedish Academy of Sciences, and in 1816, his status was changed to that of foreign member.

+Personal life

+Hornemann married his cousin Marie Judithe Hornemann (1779–1830) on 9 October 1801 in Copenhagen.
+They were the parents of two sons and five daughters.
+Their son, Emil Hornemann, was a medical doctor who played a key role during the 1853 Copenhagen cholera outbreak and the establishment of Workers' Building Association.